top of page

 Everybody Loves Maako

-Everybody Loves Maako” is a 15-minute documentary about a classical violinist from Tokyo, Japan, who earns her master’s degree in Appalachian Studies are App State in Boone and then receives a grant to study for a doctorate at Duke University.
+Everybody Loves Maako” is a 15-minute documentary about a classical violinist from Tokyo, Japan, who earns her master’s degree in Appalachian Studies at App State in Boone and then receives a grant to study for a doctorate at Duke University.
 While in Boone, she learns Old Time music, mostly while she is secluded in her Boone cottage during the COVID-19 pandemic.
 Her main mentor is Cecil Gurganus, a respected folk musician who has played with the elders of traditional Appalachian music.
 During the pandemic, Maako learns fiddle tunes by ear studying online with Gurganus.
 I quickly discovered that Maako is a good storyteller.
 Her personality is the type that people feel comfortable with, she's so sweet that you feel you want to embrace her.
 Her story of coming from Japan to Appalachia to learn Appalachian history and culture fascinates and enamored many.
 But don’t be fooled: Despite her fragile demeanor Maako is a very strong and determined woman!
 Maako is currently studying Ethnomusicology at Duke University and in a couple of years she will get her P.hD.